FrancescoChemello/Natural-Language-Processing-Project/README.md

 3. Run all cells in the notebook using **Run All**.
     >**Note:** It might take a while.

+## Results ##

+A summary of the main results is reported below.
+**Full experimental results** (including all models, prompts, and metrics) are available in [this shared Google Sheet](https://docs.google.com/spreadsheets/d/1cZ0xbIeKydzLzw0u5VHuGuLZPB2Hhj2TBBDGkp7bSPI/edit?usp=sharing).
+> **Note:** Only members of the University of Padua can access it.

 ### License ###

 All the contents of this repository are shared using the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).